TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/prism-plugins-in-node/2024-11-03-prism-plugins-in-node.md

 {% enddetails %}

 Another problem I notice on many documentation pages is the use of `$`, denoting the start of a new command on a shell.
+These are poor for a couple reasons: it doesn't accurately present the actual code (from both the writer's and readers' PoV) and may disrupt syntax highlighters.

+{% details "Example: The Obstructive $" %}

 These are commonly seen in installation scripts or guides.
 Here's an example installing a Makefile-based project:

 ```sh
 $ tar -xvzf who_doesnt_like_to_copy_lines_of_code_one_by_one.tar.gz